American Cyanamid: Legal issues

-Cyanamid was involved in the tetracycline litigation.

-In its final years, the company grappled with multiple legal challenges stemming from past environmental pollution incidents.
+Throughout its history, the company faced legal challenges stemming from both environmental pollution incidents, including involvement in the tetracycline litigation, and safety incidents such as the 1964 American Cyanamid explosion.
 Throughout the 1970s, substantial funds were allocated for effluent treatment initiatives.
-For instance, a $15-million investment went into the construction of a tertiary water treatment facility in Bound Brook, New Jersey.
-This plant not only cleaned water to a level surpassing that of the polluted Raritan River, but also addressed decades of direct pollution by American Cyanamid.
-Tens of millions more were spent in efforts to clean up large wastewater pools which had decades of accumulation of toxic, carcinogenic, and teratogenic chemicals.
-These are considered by the U.S. Environmental Protection Agency (EPA) to be among the most toxic chemical waste sites in the U.S. Cyanamid merged with American Home Products in 1994, and AHP changed its name to Wyeth which was then purchased by Pfizer in 2009.
+For instance, a $15-million investment went into the construction of a tertiary water treatment facility in Bound Brook, New Jersey, and this plant not only cleaned water to a level surpassing that of the polluted Raritan River, but also addressed decades of pollution by American Cyanamid.
+Tens of millions more were spent in efforts to clean up large wastewater pools which had decades of toxic accumulation of carcinogenic, and teratogenic chemicals.
+These are considered by the U.S. Environmental Protection Agency (EPA) to be among the most toxic chemical waste sites in the country.
 Responsibility for the clean-up of these sites remained with the site owner during these corporate transitions.
-Remediation began at Bound Brook in 2007 and Pfizer took over the site in 2009.
+Remediation began at Bound Brook in 2007 before being taken over by Pfizer in 2009.

-The 575-acre Superfund site at Bound Brook-Bridgewater had a history of flooding.
-It was flooded in the 1930s and again in August 1971 during Tropical Storm Doria, at which time the plant sustained major damage to its facilities and equipment.
-In 2011, during Hurricane Irene the site once again flooded, but by this time all manufacturing had ended and all buildings had been torn down.
-However, impounds and wastesites remained with consequent leakage of benzene and numerous other chemicals into the Raritan River and adjacent land, apparently including residential sites.
-Subsequent testing showed no evident danger to humans, but the calamity intensified the extensive cleanup work already underway and the EPA announced another remediation plan for the site in September 2012.
+In addition to frequent chemical leaks, the 575-acre Superfund site at Bound Brook-Bridgewater also had a history of flooding.
+It was flooded in the 1930s and again in August 1971 during Tropical Storm Doria, at which time the plant sustained severe damage.
+In 2011, during Hurricane Irene, the site once again flooded but by this time all manufacturing had ended and all buildings had been torn down.
+However, impounds and waste sites remained with consequent leakage of benzene and other chemicals into the Raritan River and adjacent land, including residential areas.
+Despite subsequent testing showing no evident danger to humans, calamity intensified the cleanup work already underway, and the EPA announced another remediation plan for the site in September 2012.